 In supporting a student to undertake postgraduate study you are encouraging them to trust in their academic potential.
 With a postgraduate coursework degree, our students are able to sharpen their skills and knowledge through specialised study.
 By supporting a postgraduate student you are helping to create a meaningful professional pathway for someone who may not have considered postgraduate study to be a financial reality.

 A PhD is the start of an academic career.
 It provides the foundation for the next generation of academics and creates new knowledge and understanding through research.
 Your support of a 'Named' PhD Scholarship will assist a student in undertaking focused research free from the financial burden of self-funding, increasing their potential to achieve more significant research outcomes.

 Government PhD Awards are highly competitive and limited in number.
-The UNSW Graduate Research School reports over 1,000 students per year miss out on Government Awards which hinder their ability to enrol in a PhD due to financial constraints.
-Many are accomplished local and international students that would be an asset to UNSW Arts and Social Sciences.
+Many are accomplished local and international students that would be an asset to UNSW Arts, Design & Architecture.

-Supervised and mentored by leading academics within Arts and Social Sciences, a PhD student builds research and strengthens disciplines.
+Supervised and mentored by leading academics within UNSW Arts Design & Architecture, a PhD student builds research and strengthens disciplines.
 Your support of a “Named” PhD Scholarship will make it financially possible for a student to consider a career in research and will also have considerable impact on that area of research, benefiting the Faculty and the wider community.

 Early Career Researchers

 A 'Named' Post-Doctoral Fellowship is a research intensive position within the Faculty, usually held for a two or three year term.

 As a donor your support will provide academic career development for a gifted scholar with a recently completed PhD.
 Teaching duties may be included, as a further advantage for new scholars preparing for a future academic post.